rajarshi-ray29/rajarshi-ray29.github.io/_pages/about.md

 ---

 - 🎓 Graduate student in **Computer Science** at **Stony Brook University**
-- 🔬 Research experience in **Computer Vision, Deep Learning, and NLP**
+- 🔬 Research experience in **Computer Vision, Deep Learning, and Confidential Computing**
 - 💼 Industry experience at **IBM**, delivering **enterprise-scale Agentic AI & cloud solutions**
 - 💻 Skilled in **Python, TensorFlow, and Linux-based frameworks**
 - ❤️ Passionate about advancing **AI in fields like healthcare and education**